apache/cordova-plugman/README.md

         <engine name="cordova" version="<1.8.1" />
     </engines>

-pluginstall will abort plugin installation if the target project does not meet the engine constraints.
+plugman will abort plugin installation if the target project does not meet the engine constraints.